Highlights

-Now, before we get into the core information of how you can watch 'Afro-Punk' right now, here are some finer points about the documentary flick.
+Here are a few key highlights to round things out about the documentary flick.
 Afro-Punk starring Ralph Darden, Matt Davis, Maya Glick, Mariko Jones has a Not Rated rating, a runtime of about 1 hr 6 min.
-The release date of the movie is September 11th, 2003. was calculated from contributing
+The release date of the movie is September 11th, 2003.
+The movie received a user score of 50/100 on TMDb, which is informed by reviews from 13 verified users.

-Looking for a quick synopsis?
+Need a fast recap before watching?
 Here's the plot: "This film, which many may assume is a historical punk documentary, actually is an honest and needed treatment of race and identity.
 Punk and Hardcore music is simply the microcosm in which it is told.
 First time Director, James Spooner, in telling this story, has opened new dialogues on these crucial subject both intra and interracially.
 Many times funny, sometimes sobering, a wake up call to America.
 An examination of the duality of racial identity that DuBois called "double consciousness."
 What could have been "The Bad Brains Story" is a story about kids, alienated by two cultures and two communities.
 Many of these punk and hardcore kids have never questioned their role in the punk scene or the black community until their interviews, and it's obvious as they struggle on camera to reconcile a fragmented self."

 Streaming platforms for Afro-Punk haven’t been announced yet.
 Check back soon for updates on where you can watch it online.